-I’ve realized, after discussions with many viewers, that most people watching ESTECHO videos have no idea what kind of process leads to their creation, especially when it comes to the psychedelic, colorful background visuals that adorn them.
+Recently I’ve realized that most people watching ESTECHO videos have no idea what kind of process leads to their creation, especially when it comes to the psychedelic, colorful background visuals that adorn them.
 For this reason I’ve decided to write a series of posts that will describe how these visual effects are created, and what makes them so unique.
-In this first installment, I’ll be focusing on how the various graphics assets are made.
+In this first installment, I’ll be focusing on how the various graphics assets are fabricated.

-Contrary to what one might assume, ESTECHO’s video backgrounds are not computer-made, digital graphics; on the contrary, the whole process relies solely on analog video feedback, a technique that uses real objects suspended between a TV screen and a video camera.
-By shooting these objects and simultaneously sending a live video stream back to the TV (which is then recorded and sent back again ad infinitum), a visual feedback loop is created.
+Contrary to what one might assume, ESTECHO’s video backgrounds are not computer-made, digital graphics; in fact the whole process relies solely on analog video feedback, a technique that uses real objects suspended between a TV screen and a video camera.
+By shooting these objects and simultaneously sending a live video stream back to the TV (which is then picked up by the camera and sent back again ad infinitum), a visual feedback loop is created.
 These video echos can be controlled by varying the amount of light shining on the objects filmed, and also by adjusting camera controls (mostly zoom, aperture, ISO, white balance and focal point).

 Positioning of the objects and camera relative to the TV set is also critical, requiring careful tuning in order to achieve the desired effects.
 Objects are suspended in front of the screen using thin transparent threads tied to a microphone stand, which allows for quick height adjustments.

 Although various materials and designs for the hanging objects have been used in the past, these days ESTECHO videos feature foamcore mounted cardboard printouts, which have adequate rigidity and weight.
 The fabrication of these mounted printouts is explained below: